sib-swiss/NGS-longreads-training/docs/course_material/qc_alignment.md

 ??? done "Answer"
     **A.** Cell_2: 49,808 reads; EV_2: 6,214 reads

     **B.** Cell_2: 1186.7 EV_2: 607.9.
 Both runs are form cDNA.
 Transcripts are usually around 1-2kb.
-The average read length is therefore quite for EV_2.
+The average read length is therefore quite short in sample EV_2.

     **C.** The median base quality is for both around 12.
 This means that the error probability is about 10^(-12/10) = 0.06, so an accuracy of 94%.

+    **D.** The number of reads per channel is variable (check out 'Number of reads generated per channel').
+There is a spot in the middle of the flow cell with channels with very low activity.
+Both the cumulative yield plots and the number of reads over time plots show that the run was reaching saturation.
+A longer run would not have been beneficial.

 ### 3. Read alignment